Francia: Church

-The Frankish Church grew out of the Church in Gaul in the Merovingian period, which was given a particularly Germanic development in a number of "Frankish synods" throughout the 6th and 7th centuries, and with the Carolingian Renaissance, the Frankish Church became a substantial influence of the medieval Western Church.
+The Frankish Church grew out of the Church in Gaul in the Merovingian period, which was given a particularly Germanic development in a number of "Frankish synods" throughout the 6th and 7th centuries.
+With the Carolingian Renaissance, the Frankish Church became a substantial influence of the medieval Western Church.

 In the 7th century, the territory of the Frankish realm was (re-)Christianized with the help of Irish and Scottish missionaries.
 The result was the establishment of numerous monasteries, which would become the nucleus of Old High German literacy in the Carolingian Empire.
 Irish missionary Columbanus was active in Frankish lands from 590, establishing monasteries until his death at Bobbio in 615.
 He arrived on the continent with 12 companions and founded Annegray, Luxeuil, and Fontaines in France and Bobbio in Italy.
 During the 7th century.
 The disciples of Columbanus and other Scottish and Irish missionaries founded several monasteries or schottenklöster.
 The Irish influence in these monasteries is reflected in the adoption of Insular style in book production, visible in 8th-century works such as the Gelasian Sacramentary.
 The Insular influence on the uncial script of the later Merovingian period eventually gave way to the development of the Carolingian minuscule in the 9th century.

-By the end of the 8th century, under the influence of some earlier Visigothic practices, various Church leaders in Francia developed an erroneous notion that the Filioque clause was an authentic part of the original Nicene Creed, and those views were further expanded by the Libri Carolini, thus provoking the Roman popes of that time (Hadrian I and Leo III) to intervene against the Filioque interpolation but with no result, and thus the interpolated Creed became common throughout the Frankish realms.
+By the end of the 8th century, some Frankish theologians had come to regard the Filioque clause as part of the original Nicene Creed, although it was not present in the Greek text formulated at Constantinople in 381.
+The use of the Filioque subsequently became a matter of dispute within the Western Church, leading to discussions involving Frankish theologians and the Roman See.
+While affirming the orthodoxy of the doctrine that the Holy Spirit proceeds from the Father and the Son, Pope Leo III opposed adding the Filioque to the text of the Creed itself.
+Nevertheless, the Creed with the Filioque continued to be used in the celebration of the Eucharist in Frankish territories.